 The section covers: accepting students.

-DET International Education Division (IED) is required under the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Cth) (the National to assess whether prospective international students have an appropriate academic background and level of English language proficiency to participate actively and successfully complete their course.
+DET International Education Division (IED) is required under the to assess whether prospective international students have an appropriate academic background and level of English language proficiency to participate actively and successfully complete their course.
 Entry requirements are set to ensure that an international student can complete their course without relying unduly on ongoing English language or learning support.

 - DET (IED) sets admission requirements for prospective international students and assesses all applications from overseas students for admission to a Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) registered Victorian government school.

 - Schools cannot directly or indirectly offer an international student a place in their school.

 - With the exception of the audition/interview for Victorian College of the Arts Secondary School (VCASS), schools are not to impose additional entry requirements on international students.
 Schools are still encouraged to conduct a welcome video conference interview with the student to ensure the student is suitable for the school and the program, however schools must not conduct any additional academic assessments, tests or screening.

 - International students progressing from Year 6 to Year 7 (from primary school to secondary school) must submit a new application to be enrolled in Year 7 (except if students are already enrolled in a P to 9 or P to 12 college).
 Students must complete at least half of the last academic year and cannot skip 1 year level entirely.

 School responsibilities and guidance